-Under law, the County Auditor cannot and does not raise or lower property taxes.
-Tax rates are determined by the budgetary requests of each governmental unit, as authorized by vote of the people, and are computed in strict accordance with procedures required by the State Department of Tax Equalization.
+Under the law, the County Auditor cannot and does not raise or lower property taxes.
+Tax rates are determined by the budgetary requests of each governmental unit as authorized by vote of the people and are computed in strict accordance with procedures required by the State Department of Tax Equalization.

 Ohio law limits the amount of taxation without a vote of the people to what is known as the "10 mill limitation" ($10.00 per $1,000 of assessed valuation).
 Any additional real estate taxes for any purpose must be voted by County residents.
 Your "Tax Rate" is an accumulation of all these levies and bond issues.

-Special Assessments are not part of your Real Estate Tax, but are included as a separate item on the Real Estate Tax Bill.
+Special Assessments are not part of you real estate tax but are included as a separate item on the real estate tax bill.
 These could include such items as ditch assessments, improvement levies such as street paving, curbs, lighting, sidewalks and sewer or water lines.
-The Auditor is required by law to keep an accounting of these Special Assessments, to place them on the tax duplicate as a separate item, and to distribute the money collected to the city, village, township or County office which levied the assessment.
+The Auditor is required by law to keep an accounting of these special assessments, to place them on the tax duplicate as a separate item, and to distribute the money collected to the city, village, township or County office which levied the assessment.

 Homestead Exemption and Property Tax Rollback